AriFordsham/GHCWiki/bad-unsafe-coercions.md

 And I don't know if it's the issue, if it is then we need to have some notion of "actual" size or "used" size, if not then plain and simple check of word size will be enough.
 **End Qnikst**

+**SPJ** I'm really sorry but I still don't understand.
+Perhaps you are trying to say that there might be a *platform-specific* coercion between `Int64#` and `Int#`, which is valid on some platforms but not on others.
+Perhaps.
+Maybe.
+But then you'd need to consult platform flags to figure it out.
+If you want to do that, go ahead.
+But (a) it's nothing to do with alignment; just that `Int#` is simply identical to `Int64#` on a 64-bit platform.  and (b) the "active size" and "real size" terminology is quite confusing (do not use it). **End SPJ**

 GHC has 2 different sizes: word aligned size of values, and active size in bytes that actually used.  **SPJ**: where do you see these two different sizes in GHC's source code?